 Designing the Unconventional

-Compared with standard “off-the-shelf” solutions, custom facades help incorporate more glass into building spaces, allowing for more daylight and visibility while also taking occupant comfort and energy use into account.
+Compared with conventional “off-the-shelf” solutions, custom facades help incorporate more glass into building spaces, allowing for more daylight and visibility while also taking occupant comfort and energy use into account.
 Many things are possible with a custom design that are unavailable otherwise.
 However, this requires more rigorous attention to detail and engineering of custom systems to achieve the equivalent performance of readily available systems.

 Despite rigorous design efforts, these systems may still require compromises for cost and system performance.
 Team members must understand how facade assembly impacts building performance and prioritize the needs of each specific project.